ansible-collections/overview/collection_requirements.rst

 Python Compatibility
 ====================

-A collection MUST be developed and tested using the below Python recommendations as Ansible supports a wide variety of machines.
+A collection MUST be developed and tested using the below Python requirements as Ansible supports a wide variety of machines.

 The collection should adhere to the tips mentioned in the official `Ansible Development Guide <https://docs.ansible.com/ansible/latest/dev_guide/developing_python_3.html#ansible-and-python-3>`_.

 Python Requirements
 -------------------

-Python requirements for a collection varies between controller-environment and other-environment.
+Python requirements for a collection vary between ``controller-environment`` and ``other-environment``.
 On the controller-environment, the Python versions required may be higher than what is required on the other-environment.
 While developing a collection, you need to understand the definitions of both  controller-environment and other-environment to help you choose Python versions accordingly:

 * ``controller-environment``: The plugins/modules always run in the same environment (Python interpreter, venv, host, etc) as ansible-core itself.
 * ``other-environment``: It is possible, even if uncommon in practice, for the plugins/modules to run in a different environment than ansible-core itself.